Battle of Voznesensk: Battle

 By nightfall, Russian tanks began firing into Voznesensk, but retreated after being met with counterfire.
 Concurrently, Ukrainian forces continued to shell Russian positions, destroying some Russian vehicles.
 Ukrainian soldiers advanced on foot, attacking Russian vehicles with American-supplied FGM-148 Javelin missiles, destroying at least three tanks.
 Ukrainian forces were also able to down a Russian Mil Mi-24 attack helicopter.
 Russian forces fully retreated on 3 March, abandoning equipment and vehicles.
 During their retreat, Russian artillery shelled Rakove, hitting a clinic.
 Russian forces also looted the village.
 The Russian column retreated 40 mi to the southeast.
+The 80th Air Assault Brigade retook Andriichykove, claiming to have killed 30 Russian airborne troops while losing 10 of their own soldiers.

-In total, 30 Russian vehicles, including some tanks, were abandoned.
+An entire Russian battalion tactical group (BTG) was destroyed in the battle.
+In total, 30 of the 43 Russian vehicles, including some tanks, were captured or destroyed.
 Among them, Ukrainian forces were able to salvage 15 tanks.
 Local officials stated that around 100 Russian soldiers were killed and 10 were captured.
-Ukrainian forces suffered some casualties, mainly among the Territorial Defense Forces.
+Ukrainian forces casualties were 43 soldiers, including Territorial Defense Forces.
 12 civilians were killed during the battle.

-Second battle

-On 9 March, Russian forces conducted another attack on Voznesensk.
-Ukrainian forces set up a defense position near the destroyed bridge.
-The following day, Russian forces captured the city.
-Ukrainian forces recaptured Voznesensk three days later on 13 March.
-By 18 March, Ukrainian counterattacks around the area had pushed the Russians 120 kilometres back from the city.
+Aftermath

+On 5 March, Russian airborne troops reportedly landed in the village of Yastrubynove, south of Voznesensk, and two days later, a Russian helicopter was shot down in Rakove.

-The local Ukrainian forces continued to fortify the city after the second assault, believing that Russian forces would continue their attacks.
+The local Ukrainian forces continued to fortify the city after the assault, believing that Russian forces would continue their attacks.

+The defense of Voznesensk has been credited in Ukrainian media with preventing Russian forces from surrounding Mykolaiv and moving toward Odesa.